RootaccezLabs/wp-subscribe-author/readme.txt

 Plugin will automatically find the author link and display the pop card.
 Author link should contain the rel="author" attribute.
 If it's not working please add the 'data-authorID="<?php echo get_the_author_meta('ID'); ?>"' to author link.

 = Can Guest user subcribe author post ? =
- No, Current version of the plugin  will not support for guest users.
+ yep, plugin supports guest user subscription option from verion 1.6 .